petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/creating-picklists-for-distributor-applications.md

 # Creating Picklists for Distributor Applications

+Delectable Bonsai wants to collect information to help them assess the relative value of each business opportunity.
+In this case, they want applicants to select from predefined options.
+You can achieve this using Liferay picklists.

-Liferay picklists are predefined lists of string values users can choose in single-select and multiple-select fields in objects.
+Picklists are predefined lists of string values that determine options in single-select and multiple-select fields.
 Delectable Bonsai needs these lists for the Distributor Application object:

 * Business Types
 * Distribution Regions